llewelyn-williams/sounds-of-wells/README.md

 ## Sounds of Wells

-A set of soothing and comfortings sounds to brig back loving memories of your son tot he forefront.
+A set of soothing and comforting sounds to bring back loving memories of your son to the forefront.